madison-4/alx-system_engineering-devops/0x01-shell_permissions/README.md

 create a directory with permissions
 ## 13-change_group
 change group owner
+## 100-change_owner_and_group
+change the owner and group of all files and directories
+## 101-symbolic_link_permissions
+change permissions of symbolic links
+## 102-if_only
+change ownership if only owned by aniother
+## 103-Star_Wars
+watch star wars on the terminal
 # Author
 madison-4/nox - authored all files after doing research